Vibe-Code-Agent/create-pull-request/README.md

 **Provider Selection**:
 - If only one provider is configured, it will be used automatically
-- If multiple providers are available, the tool will use the priority order: Claude → ChatGPT → Gemini → Copilot
+- If multiple providers are available, the tool will use the priority order: Claude → OpenAI → Gemini → Copilot
 - You can configure multiple providers, but the tool will **not automatically fall back** if your selected provider fails
 - If your selected provider fails, you'll get a clear error message and need to ensure it's properly configured